 The Ride Kink Wide Snowboard is a park-oriented team favorite with its stable and lively twin rocker profile.
 Iron out the kinks and let the rest fly with this freestyle favorite.
 This medium-flexing board features Ride's Cleave Edge for durability and Slimewalls for smoothness and power transmission.

-sizing chart told me to get a wide because of 10.5 boot size, but I'm finding myself wishing it were thinner.
+Board doesn't hold a good edge at speeds higher than 20mph, But it is VERY forgiving.
+Good for butters. sizing chart told me to get a wide because of 10.5 boot size, but I'm finding myself wishing it were thinner.

 Overall, I would have chosen another board if I'd have tested it first.
 Wasn't very expensive so I can't be that upset